Athlete Leadership - Athletes for Hope

 After a long, productive career spanning 9 years across four teams in the WNBA and multiple international stops, Carolyn Swords called it a career in 2021.
 The Sudbury, Massachusetts native played out her college days at nearby Boston College where she is the school’s all-time leading scorer and has her number hanging in the rafters.
 Throughout her career, Swords worked on the WNBA’s Players Association Executive Committee as well as advocated to increase voter turnout with the “Rock the Vote” campaign.
 Swords remains involved as a Product Line Manager for Nike and is active in her community – something she prioritized during her career and continues today.
 In 2016, Swords was honored with the WNBA Cares Community Assist award.

-Deja Young, Track & Field
+Kori Carter, Track & Field

-Deja Young, Track & Field
+Isaac Jean-Paul, Track & Field